-Nitrate is a common contaminant found in many wells throughout Minnesota.
+Nitrate-nitrogen (referred to as nitrate) is a common contaminant found in many wells throughout Minnesota.
 Shallow wells, dug wells, and wells with damaged or leaking casings are the most vulnerable to nitrate contamination.
 Major sources of nitrate contamination can be from fertilizers, animal waste, and human sewage.
 It is highly recommended to test your drinking water supply on a regular basis.

 Elevated levels of nitrate in drinking water can cause Blue Baby Syndrome in infants under six months of age and that are bottle fed.
 Long term health effects to older children and normal healthy adults exposed to elevated levels of nitrate in their drinking water are not yet known or agreed upon in the scientific community.
 However, the National Cancer Institute suggests a link between elevated levels of nitrate in drinking water and an increased risk of non-Hodgkin's lymphoma (a cancer of the lymphatic system).
 The study is titled "Drinking water nitrate and the risk of non-Hodgkin's lymphoma."
 Authors are M. H. Ward, Mark, K.P.
 Cantor, D. D. Weisenburger, A. Correa-Villasenor, and S. H. Zahm.
 Epidemiology, September 1996.

 Yes.
 Extra samples are free too.
 You are encouraged to test all the wells on your property (house, barn, irrigation, etc.).
 Also, you may collect neighbors or relatives samples and bring them in for analysis.
-If you have a water treatment unit that reduces or removes nitrate-nitrogen such as a reverse osmosis unit or a distiller, feel free to collect a sample before treatment and after treatment to ensure the treatment system is working properly.
+If you have a water treatment unit that reduces or removes nitrate such as a reverse osmosis unit or a distiller, feel free to collect a sample before treatment and after treatment to ensure the treatment system is working properly.
 It is not necessary to collect a sample from before and after a water softener.
 A softener does not reduce nitrate and the nitrate result will be the same before and after treatment.

 Options for well owners to reduce or remove nitrate vary depending upon type, age, and location of well.
 Drinking bottled water may be a good short term solution.
 In an effort to figure out why you may have nitrate in your water supply, do some investigating.
 Look at your well record from when it was installed (your county will have this info.).
 Is your well fairly old?
 Does your well have construction problems?
 Is it a sand point, or shallow, or hand dug?
 These well characteristics tend to commonly plague the owner with contamination problems.
 If you have concerns about your private well water, contact your local health department, or a licensed well contractor, or your nearest Minnesota Department of Health (MDH) district office.